 The coronavirus pandemic has imposed and maintained social distances rule.
-Charters companies have reported that a yacht charter is an excellent option for tourists who want to get away.
+Charter companies have reported that a yacht charter is an excellent option for tourists wanting to escape.
 That’s all thanks to the health security provided by the practice of the activity.

 According to Cenáutica, the sailing schools in Spain have grown by 18% during the 2020 summer months.
 Cenáutica expects charters companies to increase by 11%.

 In contrast to the global tourism sector, severely affected by Covid-19, recreational boating is experiencing its most active summer in recent years.
 Cenáutica indicated that renting a pleasure boat is ideal for avoiding the restrictions and crowds on the beaches.
 11 % of people will rent a sailboat, a boat or a catamaran for the first time.

 Boat sales are increasing too.
 Despite the coronavirus crisis, which paralyzed stocks between March and May 2020, sales surpassed those of the previous year.
 Therefore, according to the National Association of Nautical Companies (ANEN) general secretary, Carlos Sanlorenzo, “everything that has been lost cannot be recovered during this year”.

 Charter companies ( Barcelona) have benefited from the equation: avoiding crowds, outdoor activity, family atmosphere, and nature contact.
 Sanlorenzo assures that the summer has brought “a new public that discovers a way of doing tourism and spending the summer through sailing”.

 Thus, individual charter companies have modified their routines this summer, establishing bases in ports such as Barcelona to facilitate shipments to the Balearic Islands, avoiding using other transport such as planes.
 During this summer, the origin of the clients has also changed.
 Now, customers are people who live near the rental area.